UAFramework/git-homework-fix-errors/homework.md

 What happens when you clone a repostory?

-It send it to a friend
+Repository will be cloned to the computer

 ## Question 11